 Bottom line: You need to make your LinkedIn headline targeted and representative of your personal brand.

 By writing a great LinkedIn headline, you’ll not only make your profile stand out to viewers.
-You’ll also nab some of those precious keywords to make yourself stand out to LinkedIn’s search algorithm.
-(Which = recruiters’ attention = job leads.)
+You’ll also make use of some of those precious keywords to make yourself stand out to LinkedIn’s search algorithm.
+(Recruiter attention = job leads.)